SilMon/NucDetect/README.md

 ### Note
 The current release is a very early alpha version.
 Please report report any detected bugs and/or improvement suggestions.

-### Warning
-NucDetect is currently not adapted for screens with a resolution over full HD.

 Requirements
 ============